Join Danielle and Dave Anderson of The Corkscrew on a remarkable journey across the southwest of France!

 Later this afternoon we'll arrive at our home for the night...and what a treat it is!
 A medieval fortified chateau renovated to luxury standards, featuring a Michelin starred restaurant and a renown chef!
 We'll indulge ourselves here with an exceptional meal, featuring wine pairings for each course, selected by the chef.
 An after-dinner apéritif on the patio under the stars might be an excellent way to end your day.

 Day 5 - Carcassone

-After breakfast this morning we drive to Carcassonne, stopping en route at the lovely medieval village of Cordes-sur-Ciel for some exploration.
+After breakfast this morning we head towards Carcassonne, stopping en route at the lovely medieval village of Cordes-sur-Ciel for some exploration.
 Surrounded by mountains and vineyards, the scent of pine shrubs, spicy herbs, and sweet flowers is carried on the cool winds.
 Known as the garrigue, it is the signature scent of the south of France.
+This area has been producing wines since the Roman times, and is the oldest wine area in southwestern France.
+We'll stop at a small family winery in the Gaillac AOC, to meet the current owners (14th generation) and taste some of their excellent products.
 In the early afternoon we reach Carcassonne.
 The medieval walled city sits in the picturesque valley of the Aude river—the gap between the Pyrenees and the Massif Central.
 With its extensive ramparts and myriad turrets, the citadel of Carcassonne dominates the surrounding countryside.
 It's a UNESCO- listed World Heritage Site and embodiment of a fairy-tale castle.
 After checking into the hotel we enjoy a stroll through the fortified city.
-We then explore the center of town and get a glimpse of the Canal du Midi, one of the greatest French construction works of the 17th century, the 241 km canal connects the Garonne River with the Mediterranean Sea.
-In a local wine store we will meet up with the owner Alex who will introduce us to some very interesting local wines from this lesser known region.

 You'll have the evening free tonight to explore the amazing Cité.